caiofernandes00/WalletCore-EDA/README.md

-# WalletCore-EDA
+# Kotlin-Spring-Boot-3
-Event-driven architecture application written in Kotlin to understand the underlying of the architectural pattern
+Simple Spring boot (v3) application written in Kotlin to understand the underlying of the new routing mechanism